Powerball Frequently Asked Questions

 What determines the size of the jackpot?

-The jackpot starts at a minimum of $40 million.
-For every consecutive drawing in which there is no winner, the jackpot is increased in relation to ticket sales, but will always be increased by a minimum of $5 million.
+The jackpot starts at a minimum of $20 million.
+For every consecutive drawing in which there is no winner, the jackpot is increased in relation to the estimated ticket sales that will occur before the next drawing.
 When the jackpot becomes excessively large, it may increase substantially due to increased ticket sales.
-After a drawing in which one or more tickets wins the top prize, the jackpot is reset to the minimum $40 million level.
+After a drawing in which one or more tickets wins the top prize, the jackpot is reset to the minimum $20 million level.
 The jackpot is divided evenly among all tickets winning the top prize in one drawing.
-Note: The starting jackpot was lowered to $20 million during the 2020 pandemic.

 Where do lottery profits go?